nsdf-fabric/nsdf-slac/docs/index.md

 <img src="./assets/dashboard/slacdashboard.png" alt="NSDF Dark Matter Dashboard" style="border: 2px solid teal;">

-This set of guides is designed to help you interact and analyze the **R76 dark matter dataset** using our suite of tools.
+This set of guides is designed to help you interact and analyze dark matter datasets such as **R68** and **R76**, using our suite of tools.
 Whether you are just getting started or diving into advanced workflows, these instructions will walk you through installation, setup, and usage.

 ## ⚡Quick Start